Are you thinking of visiting Ios and wondering what are the best things to do on Ios Island?

 Explore Chora Ios

-Ios island’s main town, beautiful Chora, just 2 km from the port, Ormos, is built amphitheatrically on a hill.
+Ios island’s main town, Chora, is just 2 km from the port, Ormos, built amphitheatrically on a hill.
 The town has the characteristic Cycladic cobblestone alleys, friendly people, and plenty of entertainment with all kinds of restaurants, taverns bars, clubs, and cafes.
+Chora has been built on the Ancient Town of the island and as you stroll the town you see scattered elements of the ancient city.

 In Ios Chora, apart from the small preserved Greek Orthodox churches at every corner, stroll the 12 windmills for great photos and memories.
 At the end of Chora, find the stone and marble-built, open-air theatre “Odysseas Elytis”, a cultural gem for the island.